ntop/n2n/doc/TapConfiguration.md

 hostname by default.

 A description field's hash value is used to choose an auto IP address.
-So, just be aware that changing the hostname can lead to assigning a different auto IP address on next edge start-up – if auto IP is used.
+So, just be aware that changing the hostname can lead to assigning a different auto IP address on next edge start-up – if auto IP address is used.

 ## Routing

-n2n supports routing the traffic through its network. `-r` enables an edge to accept packets at its TAP interface which are destined to IP addresses of other networks as well.
+n2n supports routing the traffic through its network. `-r` enables an edge to accept packets at its TAP interface not originating from the local IP address or not destined to the local IP address.
 As there is more to routing than just this one command-line option, please refer to the dedicated [Routing](Routing.md) document explaining it all in detail.

 ## Traffic Filter